Quiver moduli and quantum loop algebras: -characters via shuffle algebras

 The isomorphism between $\UU$ and the double of the shuffle algebra $\CS$ allowed us to give the following explicit construction of an important class of simple modules (\cite{N Cat}).
 For any highest $\ell$-weight

-with various $l_{i,\gamma}, m_{i,\gamma} \geq 0$ (almost all of which are actually equal to 0) one considers the corresponding simple module $L(\bpsi)$ of the Borel half of $\UU$ (defined in \cite{HJ} in the finite type case and in \cite{N Cat} in the arbitrary Kac-Moody case).
-It was shown in \cite[Proposition 4.7]{N Char} that there exists an isomorphism of vector spaces
+with various $l_{i,\gamma}, m_{i,\gamma} \geq 0$ (almost all of which are actually equal to 0) one considers the corresponding simple module $L(\bpsi)$ of the Borel half of $\UU$ (defined in \cite{HJ} in the finite type case and in \cite{N Cat} in the arbitrary symmetrizable Kac-Moody case).
+It was shown in \cite[Proposition 4.7]{N Char} that there is a isomorphism of vector spaces

-The second tensor factor in the RHS above was calculated in \cite{N Char} for finite type $\fg$ (proving a conjecture of \cite{MY, W}) and we will not be concerned with it.
-Instead, we will focus on the first tensor factor in the RHS of \eqref{eqn:l}: it was realized in \cite[Definition 4.3, Remark 4.5]{N Char} as
+The first tensor factor in the RHS above was calculated in \cite{N Char} for finite type $\fg$ (proving a conjecture of \cite{MY, W}) and we will not be concerned with it.
+Instead, we will focus our attention on the second tensor factor in the RHS of \eqref{eqn:l}: this factor was realized in \cite[Definition 4.3, Remark 4.5]{N Char} as

 where $\Theta(\bpsi)_{\bn}$ denotes the set of $F(z_{i1}, \dots , z_{in_i})_{i \in I} \in \CV_{\bn}$ such that \footnote{Below, the symbol ``$\underset{z \in \BK^*}{\text{Res}}$" should be interpreted as ``the sum over all residues in $\BK^*$".}